bdnelson/pull-metrics/README.md

 - `github-actions[bot]` creating an automated PR → `jira_issue: "BOT"`, `is_bot: true`
 - Regular user with no Jira issue → `jira_issue: "UNKNOWN"`, `is_bot: false`

+### Requested Reviewers Counting

+The `num_requested_reviewers` field provides a comprehensive count of all users who were asked to review the PR:

+1. **Includes Reviewers Who Have Reviewed**: Users who have submitted any type of review (approved, requested changes, or commented) are counted because they must have been requested to review
+2. **Includes Pending Reviewers**: Users who are currently in the "requested reviewers" list but haven't reviewed yet
+3. **Deduplication**: If a user appears in both categories (reviewed and still pending), they are counted only once
+4. **Multiple Reviews**: Users who submitted multiple reviews are counted only once

+**Rationale**: GitHub removes users from the `requested_reviewers` list once they submit a review, so the raw count would underestimate engagement.
+This comprehensive approach provides the true scope of review requests.

+**Examples**:
+- PR with 3 requested reviewers: 2 have reviewed, 1 is pending → `num_requested_reviewers: 3`
+- PR where reviewer submitted multiple reviews → counted once in `num_requested_reviewers`
+- PR where all requested reviewers have reviewed → `num_requested_reviewers` equals total unique reviewers

 ## Development

 ### Building and Testing